blog posts

 ping again

-Wireshark arp request
+Wireshark ARP request

 But in the example above, the following types of traffic can be received and analyzed by sniffer and monitoring systems: